hoplon/javelin/README.md

 # Javelin

-Spreadsheet-like Functional Reactive Programming (FRP) in ClojureScript.
+Spreadsheet-like dataflow programming in ClojureScript.

 _This library is usable but under construction and subject to frequent change._